SeamusIngram/notch-customizer-cq/README.md

 _flare_angle_x, where x is **flare_ang** if **flared** was True
 \
 _angles, followed by all the angles separated by underscores in the same order as the **angs** list
+\
+_cq or _b3d, depending on which modelling tool was used

 The resulting name is quite long, but I wanted it to record all major parameters.
 That way someone could be given the settings used and replicate it exactly if they wished.